Easy Suman recipe that is no-fail and tested. Caramel sauce is drizzled on top to make it sweeter and over the top delicious.

 - Drizzle Latik on the Suman

-- If you have leftover, just put in a sealed container and freeze.
+- If you have leftovers, just freeze them in a sealed container.

 Video